-- provision of a clear brief to the supplier - provision of clearly defined site layout drawings - provision of proper working drawings - accurate setting out and levelling of bearing pads - an organised work sequence and regular inspections - adherence to design without site modification unless absolutely necessary

-- regular maintenance and inspection of components - adequate time for erection - routine inspections during the period of the event
+- · Provision of a clear brief to the supplier - Provision of clearly defined site layout drawings - Accurate setting out and leveling of bearing pads - An organized work sequence and regular inspections - Adherence to design without site modification unless absolutely necessary and only in consultation with a Chartered Structural Engineer - · Regular maintenance and inspection of components - Adequate time for erection - Routine inspections during the period of the event.

 Hazards associated with temporary structures, which should be addressed during the course of the event are included in Quick Reference Appendix 1.
+Further information is available by contacting Dublin City Council buildingcontrol@dublincity.ie or the Building Control Section of the Local Authority relevant to the area where you event is taking place.

-Temporary covered accommodation
+5.2.1 Temporary covered accommodation